 Table of Contents

 So let us look at some of those different hominids that peopled the Earth, starting from the remote past and moving to the present.

-One of the earliest species of apeman, dated as being 4.2m years old.
-They clearly walked upright, and to judge from the seeds found with its bones, the apeman were still spending much of its time in woodland and had not yet completely acclimatised to life on the open savannah.
+One of the earliest species of the apeman is dated as being 4.2m years old.
+They walked upright, and to judge from the seeds found with its bones, the apeman was still spending much of its time in woodland and had not yet completely acclimatized to life on the open savannah.

 Remains of this thick-boned species were first found near Heidelberg.
 Heidelbergensis remains have been dated as being 400,000 to 500,000 years old was a hunter and a skillful weapon-maker to judge from the fine stone axes left near the sites where it killed and butchered animals such as rhinos.

 Neanderthals had first appeared in Europe 250,000 years ago.
 They had thick-set, mighty hunters who survived at least two Ice Ages before abruptly disappearing from the continent about 35,000 years ago.
 Neanderthals buried their dead, suggesting they possessed spiritual beliefs and made highly sophisticated stone tools.
 DNA studies show that they have possessed the power of complex speech and red hair.

 Homo Floresiensis was discovered on the Indonesian island of Flores.
 Flores man was only a meter high with a small brain.
 Its skulls, bone fragments, and stone tools have been dated as being between 94,000 to 13,000 years old.
 Due to their tiny stature, they were nicknamed Hobbit.